Step-by-Step: How to Form a Florida LLC

 Step 7: Open a Business Bank Account

-With your approved Articles of Organization, operating agreement, and EIN in hand, open a dedicated business checking account.
-This is not optional for maintaining your LLC's liability protection — commingling personal and business funds is one of the primary factors courts examine when deciding whether to "pierce the corporate veil."
+With your filed Articles, operating agreement, and EIN in hand, open a dedicated business checking account.
+Commingling personal and business funds is one of the primary factors courts examine when deciding whether to pierce the veil, so this step is not optional in practice.

 What Florida banks typically require:

-- Filed Articles of Organization (download from Sunbiz.org — no need to wait for paper mail)
+- Filed Articles of Organization (downloadable from Sunbiz.org)

-- Operating agreement (many Florida banks require this)
+- Operating agreement (many banks ask for it)

 - Government-issued photo ID for all signers

-Tip: Large national banks (Chase, Bank of America, Wells Fargo) all have extensive Florida branch networks and are familiar with LLC account openings.
-Florida-based banks and credit unions (Seacoast, Centennial, Space Coast Credit Union) often have lower fees and faster account opening for LLCs.
+Large national banks have extensive Florida branch networks, while Florida-based banks and credit unions often offer lower account fees for small LLCs.

-Total minimum cost: $125 (just the state filing fee if you serve as your own registered agent and draft your own operating agreement).
+Minimum to form: $125, paid to the Division of Corporations, if you serve as your own registered agent (as an individual, not as the LLC) and draft your own operating agreement.

 FAQ